OisinWrites/Byte/README.md

 | ![Mobile Interface Updated](/static/media/epic_and_user_story_testing/epic1/mobile_updated.jpg) | ![Tablet Interface Updated](/static/media/epic_and_user_story_testing/epic1/tablet_updated.png) | ![Desktop Interface Updated](/static/media/epic_and_user_story_testing/epic1/desktop_updated.jpg) |
 | ![Mobile Interface Dropdown Updated](/static/media/epic_and_user_story_testing/epic1/mobile_drop_updated.jpg) | ![Tablet Interface Dropdown Updated](/static/media/epic_and_user_story_testing/epic1/tablet_drop_updated.jpg) | ![Desktop Interface Dropdown Updated](/static/media/epic_and_user_story_testing/epic1/desktop_drop_updated.jpg) |
 | 1.
 The hamburger dropdown menu is now working properly.
 2. All icons have been made larger, and the text beneath account is removed at this screen size, the website name in the footer is changed to an icon also.
 3. The "sign up to book" text has been reduced to the text "sign up" in order to fit. | 1.
 The text in the circle divs has been changed to the hot pink of the theme's color palette, but, as shown on the contact option, they revert to the cut out style on hover.
 2. The website icon reverts to the site name at medium screen sizes also.
 3. The dropdown from the hamburger is more legible, instead of the opaque theme, it repeats the pink and blue of palette and the font is larger.
 Its also given a tidier margin from the burger icon. | 1.
 For desktop the burger has been removed as a nav bar would be more appropriate, but not yet implemented.
 2. The circle divs have had their responsive scaling capped at 1200px screen width.
 As have the footer icons.
 3. Additionally, the account icon should be further right.
 The circle divs could stack to the left under the h1, the space could be used to show reviews or the content from other pages.
 The footer icons would look better if they were bunched to the right of the screen. |

-        3: As a user, I want clear and consistent navigation throughout the site.
         4: As a user, I want a user-friendly booking form with intuitive inputs.
         5: As a user, I want visually appealing and informative feedback messages when interacting with the site.
         6: As a user, I want a visually appealing and informative dashboard to manage my bookings.

-        E2: Table Booking Functionality
+### E2: Table Booking Functionality

-    Stories:
-        1: As a user, I want to be able to book a table for a specific time and party size.
+#### 1: As a user, I want to be able to book a table for a specific time and party size.
         2: As a user, I want to see the availability of tables for a specific date and time.
         3: As a user, I want to receive real-time availability updates when selecting a date and time.
         4: As a user, I want the option to choose from available tables based on my party size.